-Philanthropy | Boulder, CO, United States | Loeb Fellow 1977 terryjminger@gmail.com has taken a role with the National Civic League, All American Cities, Rocky Mountain PBS, and Vail Centre.
+Philanthropy | Boulder, Colorado, United States | Loeb Fellow 1977 terryjminger@gmail.com

 Terry Minger has retired as the CEO of Piton Foundation.
-He continues to work in philanthropy, sustainability, urban planning, and mountain resorts and
+He continues to work in philanthropy, sustainability, urban planning, and mountain resorts and has taken a role with the National Civic League, All American Cities, Rocky Mountain PBS, and Vail Centre.